The Grand Canyon is first established as a forest preserve by presidential proclamation.

-A presidential proclamation establishes the Grand Canyon as a national monument.
-Designed by architect Francis W. Wilson of Santa Barbara, California, the historic hotel was built with 22 guestrooms and 10 employee quarters on the second floor.
-Both structures opened for service.
+Designed by architect Francis W. Wilson of Santa Barbara, California, the historic hotel was built with 22 guestrooms and 10 employee quarters for the legendary ‘Harvey Girls’ on the second floor.

 Grand Canyon National Park is established by an act of Congress on February 26.